AlbertHambardzumyan/slate/README.md

 ### Getting Set Up

-1. Fork this repository on GitHub.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
-3. `cd slate`
-4. Initialize and start Slate.
+Initialize and start.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally